 Eliza practices in a wide range of criminal, family, and civil litigation matters.
-As part of her civil rights practice, she represents individuals experiencing employment discrimination due to age, race, disability, gender, or sexuality.
-She also advises students and educational institutions about their rights and responsibilities under Title IX.
+Her civil litigation practice includes, but is not limited to, employment discrimination matters, landlord/tenant law, Title IX, and post-secondary educational matters.
 Additionally, Eliza represents individuals in state criminal and family court on a variety of matters.

 Vermont Law School (J.D.
 2018); Smith College (B.A.
 2009)